Open Accessibility Menu

 Global Health Rotation

-Uganda team
+Uganda 2025

 “After my own internal medicine training, my husband and I spent almost two years running a remote hospital in northern Kenya.
 This time was invaluable to me.
 It opened my eyes to the needs in underserved areas, the resilience of the human spirit, and the complexities of how to deliver care in a just and ethical manner.
 For over 20 years, I have coordinated global health rotations for our residents.”

-Dr. Claudia Leonard M.D., FACP | Director of Global Health curriculum
+Dr. Claudia Leonard M.D, FACP | Director, Global Health Curriculum

 Commonly encountered diseases: